Google Ads Quality Score for Healthcare: How to Stop Overpaying for Clicks

 • Impression share increase: 15–30% (you show more often at lower cost)

-• Time to improvement: 2–4 weeks from implementation
+• Time to improvement: 2–4 weeks from implementation for high-volume keywords

 Related Reading